 How To Properly Caulk Your Home’s Exterior

 The question of whether to caulk or not to caulk your home’s exterior is a big one around a household.
 The simple answer is YES!
 But when it comes down to it, you need to consider where you are caulking i.e. interior or exterior, how much movement you expect as well as what you hope to achieve i.e. closing up unsightly gaps, blocking drafts or waterproofing.
 On that note, below is an easy-to-follow caulking guide.
+Gaps in the exterior of your home could cause massive drafts and heat loss, eventually costing more money to heat your home than it actually should, if you’re wanting to save on your energy bills, caulking as well as using a site to change energy providers like usave.co.uk energy comparison could be beneficial to you.

 Clean the surface.
-All the loose particles, dirt and old caulk should be cleaned and removed using a wire brush meant for masonry and concrete applications or caulk removing tool.
+All the loose particles, dirt and old caulk should be cleaned and removed using a wire brush meant for masonry and concrete applications or caulk removing tools.
 Once done, be sure to wipe the area with a clean cloth.
 Proceed to apply masking tape on all sides of the joint.
 This will help create a straight edge.
 Remove the tape immediately after caulking.

 Prepare the tube and seal.
 Cut the nozzle to the desired bead size then using a sharp, stiff wire or a similar object, pierce the inner seal.
 Insert the cartridge into the caulking gun.
 You can now proceed to seal any and all unsightly cracks in and around your home.
 To control the rate at which the caulk leaves the tube, squeeze the caulk gun with even, consistent pressure.